THE ULTIMATE GUIDE TO MICRODOSING

 Some of the possible negative effects of microdosing our listed below – again, microdosing different substances will affect different people in different ways – but remember, the point of microdosing is to minimize the negative effects and maximize the positive effects of ingesting psychedelics – if using Microdose Pro psilocybin truffles responsibly, and if you are sound in mind and body, we believe you should only experience the latter.

 Although we have discussed the broader culture of microdosing in this article, at Microdose Pro we specifically advocate only the responsible use of psilocybin-containing truffles for microdosing, where it is within the law.

 Around the world, varying legal restrictions apply to psilocybin and the other psychedelic substances mentioned in this article, in different countries.
 Before you consider ingesting or microdosing any type of psychedelic substance, first research its legal status online for your locality.

 This is a good Wikipedia overview on psychedelics and their legal status in the Netherlands.
-Should you need further help clarifying legal status, reach out to us for advice, or contact your local authority.
+Should you need further help clarifying legal status, have a look at our legal page here, or reach out to us for advice.